kramble/FPGA-Litecoin-Miner/experimental/README.txt

 The constraint on hash_clk is VERY lax at 10MHz to facilitate a quick build.
 You will need to increase this for a better FMAX, in conjunction with tuning the implementation strategy (for example try setting different values for the tables option -t).

+The Ztex-1.15y requires special build instructions, see the README.